Clifford Volume and Free Fermion Volume: Complementary Scalable Benchmarks for Quantum Computers: Practical realizations of the benchmark protocols

 \section{Practical realizations of the benchmark protocols}

-Although one of the key strengths of our framework lies in the flexibility it offers users to optimize their implementations without having to adapt to rigid constraints, we find it useful to provide baseline implementations for both of our benchmarks.
-In this section, we present straightforward implementations of our benchmark protocols, by decomposing Clifford and free-fermion operations into standard single- and two-qubit gates.
+Although one of the key strengths of our framework lies in the flexibility it offers users to optimize their implementations without having to adapt to rigid constraints, we find it useful to provide baseline implementations for both of the proposed benchmarks.
+In this section, we present straightforward implementations by decomposing Clifford and free fermion operations into standard single- and two-qubit gates.
 We evaluate our benchmarks using a simple virtual backend that assumes all-to-all qubit connectivity, i.e., no constraints on the coupling map.
-This assumption significantly simplifies the compilation of two-qubit gates, as it avoids the need for routing or the addition of SWAP operations which are often required on real hardware due to limited connectivity.
+As we have pointed out above, this assumption is not required by the benchmark.
+We use it because it significantly simplifies the compilation of two-qubit gates, as it avoids the need for routing or the addition of SWAP operations which are often required on real hardware due to limited connectivity.
 While this is not characteristic of all physical devices, it provides us the most direct path from theoretical design to circuit implementation.
 It is important to note that we do not employ optimized synthesis or compilation techniques.
 Instead, we use a brute-force approach, resulting in deeper circuits than would be achievable with an ideal compilation.

 The virtual backend that we use is equipped with a simple noise model.
 Rather than simulating the intricate error characteristics of a specific quantum device, we adopt a general, easily customizable noise model designed to capture the most important sources of noise: We assume that two-qubit gates are the dominant source of error together with readout errors, while single-qubit gates are assumed to be ideal.
 We model two-qubit noise by using depolarizing channels after each two-qubit gate, characterized by a probability $ p_{2Q} $, and we simulate readout errors as independent bit-flip errors on each qubit immediately before measurement, with probability $ p_M $.